TRACTOR TRAILER ACCIDENTS - truck accidents

 South Carolina's highway system is the fifth largest maintained highway system in the United States.
 This network of more than 64,000 miles of secondary and farm-to-market primary state and U.S. highways, and five interstate highways, gives businesses access to resources and markets both in state and out.
 In the Charleston region alone, there are three interstate highways, three major U.S. highways and seven major state highways.

 The Joe Griffith Law Firm, LLC represents clients involved in truck wrecks throughout South Carolina.
-Our mission is straightforward: Help the Client.
-Our broad legal experience, methodical case evaluation approach and vast research resources allow us to provide sound legal advice and to make informed legal decisions regarding your case.
+JGLF's mission is straightforward: Help the Client.
+Joe Griffith's broad legal experience, methodical case evaluation approach and vast research resources allow us to provide sound legal advice and to make informed legal decisions regarding your case.

 What causes tractor trailer accidents?
 Here are some of the most common causes: